incognnitamood/AyurSyncccc/README.md

 Built with ❤️ for the Ayurvedic community

-AyurSync - Sync your diet, Balance your lif
+AyurSync - Sync your diet, Balance your life